 Important Note - A prepaid currency card, used in the same way as a standard credit card can be a good idea.
 You can load it with money in the currency of the countries (more than one is possible) you are travelling to and has the advantage of not being linked to your bank account in case of loss/theft.

-Due to the nature of the tour, a large number of meals, as well as transport and entrances are already included in your holiday price.
+Due to the nature of the tour, a large number of meals, as well as transport and entrances and park fees are already included in your holiday price.
 As each traveller’s spending habits are different, you should bring an amount with which you are comfortable.
 As a guide, you might expect to pay N$20-40 for a coffee or tea, N$100 per person for a starter and N$150+ for main meals in a restaurant.
 A bottle of wine will generally cost from around N$175 and N$40+ for a beer in a restaurant.

 • Bank Opening